Frequently Asked Questions

 How long does coffee last after it's opened?

-It depends on the roasting and storage, but ideally it should be consumed within 3 months of roasting to maintain flavor and aroma, although the legal shelf life is even longer.
+It depends on the roasting and storage, but ideally it should be consumed within 3 months of roasting to maintain flavour and aroma, although the legal shelf life is even longer.

 What does the SCA (Specialty Coffee Association) score mean?